THE MOST TRUSTED COPYCAT RECIPES

 BJ's Restaurant and Brewhouse Root Beer Glazed Ribs

-Read moreThe secret recipe for BJ’s great fall-off-the-bone ribs requires a specialty moist oven called a CVap, made specifically for commercial kitchens, with a price tag in the thousands of dollars.
+The secret recipe for BJ’s great fall-off-the-bone ribs requires a specialty moist oven called a CVap, made specifically for commercial kitchens, with a price tag in the thousands of dollars.
 This controlled vapor oven cooks food with moist heat to braise meats, like ribs, so they're fork-tender.
 If you want to make ribs like that at home, but don’t have a CVap in your kitchen (or if yours is currently in the shop) you’ll need to incorporate a similar technique using a standard conventional oven.
 And that’s where I can help.

-For my BJ’s Root Beer Glazed Ribs recipe, I first made a hack of the Big Poppa’s rub the chain uses to season the ribs, then I cooked the seasoned ribs on a rack over water mixed with liquid smoke.
+For my BJ’s Root Beer Glazed Ribs copycat recipe, I first made a hack of the Big Poppa’s rub the chain uses to season the ribs, then I cooked the seasoned ribs on a rack over water mixed with liquid smoke.
 The liquid smoke infuses the ribs with smoke flavor, and the water in the pan will keep the ribs from drying out.
 Once the ribs are cooled, they are sliced, sauced, and reheated in a super-hot oven to simulate the pizza oven used at BJ’s.

 When buying your ribs, pick the smallest rack of ribs with the least meat to better resemble the real recipe.
-Also, you’ll want to plan ahead for this recipe since the ribs take several hours to bake and chill before they’re finished in the hot oven before serving.
+Also, you’ll want to plan ahead for this recipe, since the ribs take several hours to bake and chill before they’re finished in the hot oven before serving.
 Because of that long slow-bake time, you’ll want to start this dish early in the day, or even the day before.

-Find more of my B.J.'s copycat recipes here.
+Find more of my BJ's Brewhouse copycat recipes here.

 Jason's Deli Irish Potato Soup

-Read moreTraditional Irish potato soup—a simple formula made with potatoes, onions, stock, and cream—gets an upgrade with cheddar cheese, carrots, green onions, and sour cream in Jason’s Deli's delicious take on the classic recipe.
-These improvements make a great soup that's still easy to construct, and it also may be the best-tasting potato soup I’ve ever hacked.
+Traditional Irish potato soup—a simple formula made with potatoes, onions, stock, and cream—gets an upgrade with the addition of cheddar cheese, carrots, green onions, and sour cream in Jason’s Deli's delicious take on the classic recipe.
+These improvements result in a soup that’s not only easy to build but may also be the best-tasting potato soup I’ve hacked so far.

-The secret to this soup recipe is that it starts life as a cheddar cheese sauce, which may worry you if you’ve ever made cheese sauce that wound up “grainy."
-But that won’t happen here if you're sure to use mild or medium cheddar cheese.
-Older (sharper) cheddar contains less water and doesn’t melt as well as younger cheese, so the first important step is to choose your cheddar wisely.
+The secret to this soup hack is that it starts as a cheddar cheese sauce, which may raise concerns if you’ve ever made cheese sauce that melted poorly and became grainy.
+That won’t happen here if you use mild or medium cheddar cheese, as they melt better than sharp varieties.
+So, choose your cheddar wisely.

-Also, shred your own cheese.
-Pre-shredded cheese won’t melt as well, since shredded cheese is usually drier and often dusted with cornstarch to keep the shreds from clumping.
-For my Jason's Deli Irish Potato Soup recipe below, I highly recommend that you shred your own cheese to get the best results.
+Also, shred the cheese yourself.
+Pre-shredded cheese won’t melt as smoothly because it’s drier and often dusted with cellulose or starch, and possibly other additives keep the shreds from clumping in the bag.
+For my Jason's Deli Irish Potato Soup recipe below, I highly recommend that you roll up your sleeves and hunt down the cheese shredder.

-After an hour or so of simmering, you’ll have eight beautiful bowls of soup, all topped with cheddar cheese and crumbled bacon before serving, just like the real thing.
+Once everything is in the pot, simmer the soup for 45 minutes or until the potatoes are tender.
+You’ll have enough for eight bowls of soup, each topped with cheddar cheese and crumbled bacon, just like the real thing.

 Find more amazing copycat soup recipes here.